zeeshanali/Online-Help/docs/Contributor_Docs/cd_Distributed_Architecture.md

 IML is composed of a series of modules and services.
 Many modules are hosted as [separate repositories](https://github.com/whamcloud), and many are hosted in a [single repo](https://github.com/whamcloud/integrated-manager-for-lustre).

-For brevity, we will refer to the separate repos as just _repos_, and the intel-manager-for-lustre repo as a _monorepo_
+For brevity, we will refer to the separate repos as just _repos_, and the integrated-manager-for-lustre repo as a _monorepo_

 #### Repos